paulscottrobson/rp2350-modules/documents/getstarted.md

 There are provided UF2s for 'blinky' - this just flashes the green LED for ever in the other/prebuilt directory.

-## Booting Up

-The boot up has a period of about 5 seconds or so where nothing seems to be happening.
-This is because the HSTX doesn't seem to like the USB booting.

-As feedback during this boot, the Green LED on the board will flash.
-This indicates it is waiting for the USB to stabilise.
-Shortly after that the monitor will sync.

-## Or not booting up

-Sometimes when the altcore library is used, it doesn't boot up - the display doesn't work.
-I *think* this is to do with HSTX not initialising correctly (by not being in reset state ?).
-Power cycling or pressing the reset button, or simply reuploading seems to solve it and it seems to only happen when uploading via the debugger.

 ## Code

 This is a brief description on how the module/runtime system worksModules